piware14/pi-ware/README.md

 ## Uninstall Pi-Ware
 ```
-chmod +x ~/pi-ware/uninstall
 ~/pi-ware/uninstall
 ```
-Only use the `chmod` line if this is your first time uninstalling Pi-Ware since cloning it from GitHub.

 ### ATTENTION
 **PI-WARE IS NOT YET READY FOR USE.
 WE WILL RELEASE TOMORROW.
 IF YOU JOIN OUR DISCORD SERVER TODAY YOU MAY TEST THE APP.
 THE ONLY APP WE ARE ALLOWING PEOPLE TO TEST ARE DISCORD, BUT FIREFOX WILL ALSO BE RELEASED IN TOMORROW'S RELEASE.**